JustBeYou/damn-vulnerable-defi/README.md

 checks if you have enough funds to buy all the NFTs using only the funds necessary to buy one;
 finllly, buy the tokens from yourself multiple times to exploit the bug again and drain the funds of the market; finally get the price; NICE
-11. [ ] Backdoor - **03h:30m** - WIP lots of time reading about solidity debugging, it's simply an awful experience; we can add a trusted module to the wallet at its creation and use that to drain the funds; debugging delegatecall seems impossible;
+11. [X] Backdoor - **04h:45m** - WIP lots of time reading about solidity debugging, it's simply an awful experience; we can add a trusted module to the wallet at its creation and use that to drain the funds; debugging delegatecall seems impossible;
 12. [X] Climber - **01h:50m** - ClimberTimeLock execute calls before checking the if they are allowed to be executed, this can result in the manipulation of the state of the contract itself
 13. [X] Wallet Mining - **04h:00m** - we can control the target address of the newly deployed contract and we can target it at the DEPOSIT_ADDRESS + replay attacks for the gnosis contracts; selfdestruct trick to extract funds;
 pretty hard to inspect the blockchain using ethers/hardhat, not the best docs;
-14. [ ] Puppet V3 - **02h:15m** - WIP read about automatic market making, providing liquidity, impermanent loss, concentrated
+14. [ ] Puppet V3 - **03h:00m** - WIP read about automatic market making, providing liquidity, impermanent loss, concentrated
 liquidity and other interesting stuff; read the paper on uniswap v1 and v3; price manipulation AGAIN.
 15. [X] ABI Smuggling - **03h:00** - mess up with the calldata layout, because execute() function loads the selector at a fixed offest and can be tricked to check one selector, but use another for calling